 - 35. We evaluate the key accounting systems and internal controls and determine whether they are adequate to prevent material misstatements in the financial statements - 36.
 The systems we review and the nature of the work we perform will be based on the initial risk assessment.
-We will examine and test compliance with best practice and the College's own policies and procedures. - 37.
-We will take cognisance of any relevant internal audit reviews of systems and controls. - 38.
-We will update the risk assessment following our evaluation of systems and controls and this will ensure that we continue to focus attention on the areas of highest risk.
+We examine and test compliance with best practice and the College's own policies and procedures. - 37.
+We take cognisance of any relevant internal audit reviews of systems and controls. - 38.
+We update the risk assessment following our evaluation of systems and controls which ensures that we continue to focus attention on the areas of highest risk.